VoliJS/NestedReact/README.md

 Some lower-level components like custom `<input />` controls does not need models and collections, rather single value.
 Also, there might be very different ways how particular model attribute is bound to UI control.
-[React Link](https://facebook.github.io/react/docs/two-way-binding-helpers.html) is the perfect abstraction to isolate data binding details from the particular bound UI control.
+[React Link](https://facebook.github.io/react/docs/two-way-binding-helpers.html) is the perfect abstraction to isolate data binding details from the UI control logic.

 `NestedReact` supports data binding links which are backward compatible with standard React's Link.